How To: Get Your Website Noticed By Google

 There’s loads of ways to get regular links between your site and others.
 Blogging, social media and commenting are just a few.

 Every time I write a blog post, I include links to other sites and resources.
 This post has 10 links in it already!

 Posts on social media don't count as regular links.
 Which is a huge bummer.
 But what social media can do is draw readers back to your site.
 As well, readers can link to and share it among their networks.
 It’s like a ripple effect and the higher the level of engagement and sharing, the more SEO juice comes trickling back to your website.

 Finally, commenting on other people’s websites or blog posts, especially through an account like Disque, links your site to theirs.
 This is why it’s really important to make sure your social media profiles are correctly filled out with your website URLs included.

 Backlinks are links that connect from other sites back to your own.
 It’s like an independent verification; another site trusts you enough to link to your site.

 One great way to get good quality backlinks is through your work.

-For example, if you write articles for a big newspaper like the Sydney Morning Herald with millions of readers, which is then republished online with your byline, Google considers that a good quality backlink.
+Say, for example, you write articles for a big newspaper like the Sydney Morning Herald with millions of readers.
+They then republish your bylined story on their online site.
+Google considers this a good quality backlink.

 In my work, I always ask my clients to let me put a credit on their websites that links back to me.
 It used to be the fashion to put site credits in the footer but now Google finds that too spammy so I pop it in the About or Disclaimer pages.
-Similarly, I have this on my own website at the bottom of my disclaimer page:
+Similarly, I link to other businesses who I used to develop my own website in my disclaimer page:

 7. Get informed